RhoInc/safety-histogram/scripts/configuration-wiki.md

 ## settings.bin_algorithm
 `string`

-a boolean that dictates whether the normal range will be displayed initially
+the name of the binning algorithm with which to bin the data initially

 **default:** `"Scott's normal reference rule"`